Medicaid Advantage Plus Model Member Handbook

 Before you appeal to the State:

-You have 4 months after you get the Plan's Appeal Decision Notice to ask for an External Appeal.
-If you and the Plan agreed to skip the Plan's appeals process, then you must ask for the External Appeal within 4 months of when you made that agreement.
+You have four (4) months after you get the Plan's Appeal Decision Notice to ask for an External Appeal.
+If you and the Plan agreed to skip the Plan's appeals process, then you must ask for the External Appeal within four (4) months of when you made that agreement.

 To ask for an External Appeal fill out an application and send it to the Department of Financial Services.

-- You can call Member Services at [Insert Plan's Member Services Toll-Free number] if you need help filing an appeal.
+• You can call [Insert Member Services Name] at [Insert Member Services Toll-free Number and TTY number] if you need help filing an appeal.

 The reviewer will decide your External Appeal in 30 days.
 If the External Appeal reviewer asks for more information, more time (up to five workdays) may be needed.
 The reviewer will tell you and the Plan the final decision within two days after making the decision.